sf-wdi-26/modules/w03/d03/m1-bubble-sort/readme.md

 * Work with a partner.

-* Write on the whiteboard.
+* Write on the whiteboard/tables.
 No computer code allowed!

 * Start with pseudocode (English descriptions of what you want to do in the code).